Colt/ng-curriculum/6-intro-to-events.md

 	}
 ```

 And that's it!
-Try clicking your button and watch as the number changes atomically on the screen.
+Try clicking your button and watch as the number changes automatically on the screen.

 **EXERCISE:  Explain in as much detail as you can what happens when you click the button.
 Why does `number` update in the template without us telling it to?**